Estimation Methods – catsim.estimation

 property dodd: bool

-Whether Dodd’s estimation heuristic [Dod90] will be used by estimator in case the response vector is composed solely of right or wrong answers.
+Whether Dodd’s estimation heuristic [Dod90] will be used by the estimator.

 Returns:

-boolean value indicating if Dodd’s method will be used or not.
+Boolean value indicating if Dodd’s method will be used or not.

-estimate(index: int | None = None, items: ndarray | None = None, administered_items: List[int] | None = None, response_vector: List[bool] | None = None, est_theta: float | None = None, **kwargs) float[source]
+estimate(index: int | None = None, item_bank: ItemBank | None = None, administered_items: list[int] | None = None, response_vector: list[bool] | None = None, est_theta: float | None = None) float[source]

 Parameters: